-- Take the hub cover remover 1 out of the onboard vehicle tool kit and insert it in the loop on the front passenger side. - 4.
+- Insert extractor hook 1 from the onboard vehicle tool kit into the loop on the passenger's side. - 4.
 Pull the loop up. - Move the selector lever into the desired position by pressing the button on the front of the selector lever.